 Under Luxembourg law, there are currently no Luxembourg taxes on income, withholding or capital gains by the Company.
 The Company is, however, subject to a taxe d'abonnement of 0.05% per annum, calculated and payable quarterly, on the aggregate Net Asset Value of the outstanding shares of the Company at the end of each quarter.
-This annual tax is however reduced to 0.01% on the aggregate Net Asset Value of the shares dedicated to institutional investors.
+This annual tax is however reduced to 0.01% on the aggregate Net Asset Value of the shares dedicated to institutional investors (within the meaning of Article 174 of the Investment Fund Law).